Easy no knead Neapolitan pizza dough

 Hi Elaine, the temperature of the water isn’t really that important for long proves.
 Cold water or room temperature water is fine.
 Thanks

-16. Ooni Accessories
+16. Making pizza for Ooni

 17. Avatar for Charles Charles says: